gazebosim/docs/harmonic/install_windows_src.md

 # Source Installation on Windows 10 or 11

-OGRE2 rendering capabilities are not currently supported in Windows, and Gazebo GUI works in a limited fashion.
+OGRE2 rendering capabilities are also supported in Windows, and Gazebo GUI works in a limited fashion.
 These functionalities correspond to the currently building packages `gz-rendering` and `gz-sim`, respectively.
 The packages will build, but you can expect runtime failures when using their functionalities.